 about piper

-Born and raised in Ventura County, California, Piper Snowber is a Junior attending the School of the Art Institute of Chicago on a Distinguished Scholars Scholarship.
-Piper is a non-binary, multidisciplinary artist whose work investigates the broader social, political, and ecological context of fiber materials and installation practices.
-Their ultimate goal is to enrich the soil, literally and figuratively, by developing relationships to land, people, and materials.
-They have exhibited work at Watershed Art and Ecology, Studio Channel Islands, and the Museum of Ventura County.
+Born and raised in Ventura County, California, Piper Snowber is a Senior attending the School of the Art Institute of Chicago on a Distinguished Scholars Scholarship.
+Piper is a non-binary, multidisciplinary artist whose work explores the complexities of relationships between social, political, and ecological issues through personal narrative and collaboration.
+Their ultimate goal is to enrich the soil, both literally and figuratively, by developing relationships with the land, people, and materials.
+Piper has exhibited work at Banaras Cultural Foundation, Watershed Art and Ecology, the Museum of Ventura County, and the School of the Art Institute of Chicago.
 Piper has been involved with various environmental justice organizations, including the Pesticide Free Soil Project and CFROG, as well as community gardens and small-scale, BIPOC-led farms, such as Kindred C.R.A.F.T.
 They hope to continue their artistic practice and complete several years of work exchange after school.

-Piper is learning how to metalwork, relief print, and weave on a floor loom.
-They journal every night, they love to ride their bike, and they frequently visit bodies of water.
+Piper loves to learn.
+They journal every night, enjoy riding their bike, and they frequently visit bodies of water.

 email: psnowb@artic.edu